brandonhe1/nfl-model/README.md

 - 3rd down conversion % (offense & defense)
 - Offensive EPA/play
 - Defensive EPA/play
-- Home-field advantage

-The pipeline is designed to run **week-by-week**, updating rolling averages for each team and generating matchup-based features to predict the next week's outcomes.
+The models run **week-by-week**, updating rolling averages for each team and generating matchup-based features to predict the next week's outcomes.
 It also tracks **actual results and prediction accuracy** over the season.